jfhbrook/susitna/README.md

   level. this should make it easier.
 * `Editor` needs to be ported from s7bas. this is probably straightforward, aside from there being no interpreter.
+* saving/loading of scripts is going to need some serde work. traditional BASICs can save "binary" files in pickle-like data structures (consider literally using `serde_pickle`) but even without that: if we're storing edited text as tokens, we'll need to write tokens back out as text. if we're doing that already, it may not be a stretch to have that be configurable - ie., prettifying and minifying.
 * go through tokens and the scanner and delete most of the yabasic stuff.
 I only need/want a few features from yabasic - I don't need to include the tokens for those things! they'll only stand to confuse me.